akiradeveloper/dm-writeboost/performance/README.md

 Segment size is set to 32KB which is enough small and the throughput decreases to 184 MB/sec from 259 MB/sec with 1MB segment size.
 I think this is not bad for real application however still needs some improvements is for sure.
 - (F) In my environment, the SSD is not so fast.
 There existing PCI-e SSD devices that performs more than 1 GB/sec write throughput like ioDrive.
-Because the relation between RAM buffer and the SSD device in dm-lc is like stream processing, we can assume the theoritical maximum throughput with a fast enough cache device in imagination.
+Because the relation between RAM buffer and the SSD device in dm-lc is like stream processing, we can assume the theoritical maximum throughput with a fast enough cache device in imagination which we call MaxSSD.
 The result is 1579 MB/s that is unimaginably fast.
 I hope someone examine this result in reality using PCI-e SSD.
 I am personally doing this research and